guettli/usability/README.md

 # Usability

+Screenshots and anecdotes where software made me think.
+Thinking hurts - I want to avoid it.

 This page is my personal barf bag where I write down my dissatisfaction concerning missing usability.

+## Invoices via email which don't contain details

+Useless complicated No 1: The email contains a PDF.
+All details are in the PDF.
+Grrrr I need to open the PDF first.

+Useless complicated No 2: The email contains a link to a web-page.
+There I can find the details.
+Grrrrr

 ## Desktop Usability

 my personal point of view.

 - enlarging the mouse coursor should very easy
-- the default action should be visible (for example the button which gets "pressed" if I hit ENTER)
+- the default action should be visible very well.
+For example the button which gets "pressed" if I hit ENTER.
 - ctrl-plus ctrl-minus should increase/decrease the text size in every application.

-Screenshots and anecdotes where software made me think.
-Thinking hurts - I want to avoid it.

 ## Ubuntu/Gnome